atreyasha/spp-explainability/docs/develop.md

 2. Manuscript notes

-    1. Text-related feedback
+    1. Paper length

         1. 20-90 pages thesis length -\> try to keep ideas well-motivated yet succinct

+    2. Feedback-based

+        1. General

-        2.  make abstract more specific in terms of \"highly performant\"
+            1.  make abstract more specific in terms of \"highly performant\"

-        3.  fix absolute terms such as \"automated reasoning\", or quote directly from paper
+            2.  fix absolute terms such as \"automated reasoning\", or quote directly from paper

-        4.  re-consider reference to Transformers for dynamic sub-word level word-embeddings
+            3.  re-consider reference to Transformers for dynamic sub-word level word-embeddings

-        5.  improve capitalization with braces in bibtex file
+            4.  improve capitalization with braces in bibtex file

-    2. Concept-related feedback

-        1.  clarify meaning and concept of \"occlusion\" as leave-one-out perturbation analysis
+            5.  clarify meaning and concept of \"occlusion\" as leave-one-out perturbation analysis

-        2.  cite and explain straight-through estimation (STE) with Heaviside variant

-        3.  improve arbitrary vs. contrained oracle phrasing -\> perhaps black-box vs. white-box but more specific
+            6.  improve arbitrary vs. contrained oracle phrasing -\> perhaps black-box vs. white-box but more specific

-        4.  expound on trade-off between performance and explainability and process of mimic extraction

-        5.  add more information on what competitive performance means (eg. within few F_1 points)
+            7.  add more information on what competitive performance means (eg. within few F_1 points)

-        6.  how to evaluate improved explainability -\> make hierarchy for local vs. global explainability -\> also explainability is only relevant if the oracle and mimic models both **perform competitively and have similar confusion matrix profiles** (both conditions must be satisfied)

-        7.  how does binarizing help with explainability?

-        8.  how does this new framework improve explainability over the previous baseline? explain either via hierarchies, metrics or tangible task-based insights

-        9.  how can a user make use of the mimic model and what benefits are there for the user in terms of security/safety/etc?

-        10. think more about points to include or mention weakly instead of strongly in paper such as something is better or worse

-        11. further work: porting this technique to a transformer where possible

-    3. Visualizations
+        2. Visualizations

             1.  add visualization of in-depth computational graph in paper for clarity -\> this can be automated

             2.  use graphical TikZ editor for creating graphs -\> produce pretty graph to show processing

             3.  produce visualization of training performance using python frameworks rather than R

+            4.  produce visualizations of regex ensembles which would be interesting, and also pattern activations

+        3. Quantization/Binarization

+            1.  cite and explain straight-through estimation (STE), and what benefits this is supposed to bring

+            2.  how does binarizing help with explainability, justify requirement for it in both training and testing

-    4. Self-thoughts
+        4. Explainability

+            1.  qualify what does it mean to be explainable and how to define this

+            2.  expound on trade-off between performance and explainability and process of mimic extraction

+            3.  mention that explainability focuses on exposing the model\'s logic and not on necessarily creating rationality in the model

+            4.  how can a user make use of the mimic model and what benefits are there for the user in terms of security/safety/etc?

+            5.  look at correctly classified samples and see if explanations make sense in general, also can do the same for wrongly classified examples

+            6.  make claim that SoPa++ explainability is different from that of vanilla SoPa, but don\'t necessarily say it is better

+                1.  make hierarchy for local vs. global explainability -\> can provide hints of differences here

+                2.  explainability is only relevant if the oracle and mimic models both **perform competitively and have similar confusion matrix profiles**

+                3.  provide some metrics or tangible task-based insights to show how new explainability works

+        5. Further work

+            1.  mention about how it is not easy to evaluate the
+                \"quality of explainability\" and to say one explainability is better than the other -\> aside from a theoretical perspective

+            2.  perhaps suggest how this explainability could be evaluated via conducting a survey and getting rating from people

+            3.  porting this technique to a transformer where possible -\> but mention limitations of everything being context dependent

+    3. Own-thoughts

+        1.  provide evidence for why different forms of compression improve explainable model performance

+        2.  can map linear to decision tree as extra work

+        3.  make comparison of single-threaded sequential speeds of both model over test set

+        4.  show possibilities of fixing errors on the test set with general changes to the regex model which are much easier to do compared to the tensor model

+        5.  show cases where we could avoid adversarial cases using the insight of the regex model

+        6.  would be interesting to deterministically export which patterns for sure lead to which class, could help to identify adversarial samples via tinkering

+        7.  add information on memory compression resulting from regex compression methods

-        1.  compare oracle performance with those from other papers
+        8.  compare oracle performance with those from other papers

-        2.  semirings, abstract algebra and how they are used for finite-state machines in Forward and Viterbi algorithms -\> go deeper into this to get some background
+        9.  semirings, abstract algebra and how they are used for finite-state machines in Forward and Viterbi algorithms -\> go deeper into this to get some background

-        3.  use more appropriate and generalized semiring terminology from Peng et al. 2019 -\> more generalized compared to SoPa paper
+        10. use more appropriate and generalized semiring terminology from Peng et al. 2019 -\> more generalized compared to SoPa paper

-        4. Chomsky hierarchy of languages -\> might be relevant especially relating to CFGs
+        11. Chomsky hierarchy of languages -\> might be relevant especially relating to CFGs

-        5. FSA/WFSAs -\> input theoretical CS, mathematics background
+        12. FSA/WFSAs -\> input theoretical CS, mathematics background
             to describe these

-        6. ANN\'s historical literature -\> describe how ANNs
+        13. ANN\'s historical literature -\> describe how ANNs
             approximate symbolic representations

-        7.  extension/recommendations -\> transducer for seq2seq tasks
+        14. extension/recommendations -\> transducer for seq2seq tasks

 ## Completed